hello-jason/middleman-bss/README.md

 # Middleman Seed

 This is a project template to be used for new [Middleman](http://middlemanapp.com) projects.
+Install the project template, then use it to initialize a new Middleman project.

 ## To install this seed